tanmaymish/Tenant-management-odisa-police/readme.md

 ![Odisha-Police-Tenant-Management](/src/assets/images/cover.jpg)

 ### Odisha-Police-Tenant-Management - Property Management Tool
 Introducing Odisha-Police-Tenant-Management, a powerful and intuitive property management and tenant verification solution, purpose-built for the Odisha Police.
-Designed with precision and care by Tanmay Mishra and Shubhankar Mishra, TenantCare is tailored to streamline the cross-verification of tenants, enhancing safety, transparency, and accountability for both property owners and law enforcement.
+Designed with precision and care by Tanmay Mishra and Shubhankar Mishra, Odisha-Police-Tenant-Management is tailored to streamline the cross-verification of tenants, enhancing safety, transparency, and accountability for both property owners and law enforcement.

 With Odisha-Police-Tenant-Management, police departments and property managers can efficiently: